Real Estate in Tromso, Norway

 What is a typical expat home or apartment like in Tromso?

 "Expat homes and apartments in Tromso tend to be spacious with high ceilings and large windows that allow for plenty of natural light.
 There are generally a variety of options for expats in terms of size, style, location and budget.
 Many apartments offer modern amenities such as decking/balconies, laundry facilities, storage areas, and fully equipped kitchens.
 In addition, some popular amenities include underfloor heating, whirlpool baths, and secure parking lots.
 Many apartments also offer incredible views of the mountainous landscape, which can be enjoyed from the comfort of your home.
-Most expat residences are located near the city center or the stunning Arctic ocean, allowing for easy access to the many activities and restaurants that Tromso has to offer," explained one foreigner living in Tromso, Norway.
+Most expat residences are located near the city center or the stunning Arctic ocean, allowing for easy access to the many activities and restaurants that Tromso has to offer," said one expat in Tromso.

 What is the average cost of housing in Tromso?